 6. Marketing campaign tracking and evaluation

 Before you launch your campaign, you should decide which KPIs you want to track.
 Here, it helps to have a look at your goals for the campaign.
 In the next step, you need to decide ways to track these numbers.
-There are several tools out there that will support your tracking.
+There are several marketing workflow software out there that will support your tracking.
 While the campaign is running, you have to make sure that the tracking for all channels is working properly.

 After the campaign, it’s time to collect, analyze, and evaluate your collected data.
 The reason why SMART goals are so important is because they enable you to evaluate campaigns according to their measurable goals.
 In the next section, we are going to provide you with more details on how to evaluate the effectiveness of your campaign by using measurable KPIs.